Living in Venezuela

 Check the entry requirements for Venezuela in our travel advice website.

-British-Venezuelan dual nationals must enter and leave Venezuela using their Venezuelan passport.
+If you’re a British-Venezuelan dual national, you must use your Venezuelan identity documents for entry and departure of the country.
+The authorities may not allow you to depart Venezuela if you are not in possession of a valid Venezuelan passport, as required by law.
 Venezuelan entry and exit requirements for dual nationals may change without notice.
-For further information check with the nearest Venezuelan Embassy or Consulate.
+For further information, please contact the nearest Venezuelan Embassy or Consulate.

 For information on Venezuelan immigration laws and regulations, please contact the nearest Venezuelan Embassy or Consulate or, if you are already in Venezuela, please direct any queries to the respective Venezuelan immigration authority: SAIME.